A Neural Tangent Kernel Perspective of GANs: Limits of Previous Studies

-\cref{eq:gan} is then solved using gradient descent on the generator's parameters:
+\cref{eq:gan} is then solved using gradient descent on the generator's parameters, with at each step $j \in \sN$:

+This is obtained via the chain rule from the generator's loss $\app{\Co_{f^\star_{\alpha_g}}}{\alpha_g}$ in \cref{eq:gan}.
+However, we highlight that the gradient applied in \cref{eq:gen_descent} differs from $\app{\grad_{\theta} \Co_{f^\star_{\alpha_g}}}{\alpha_g}$: the terms taking into account the dependency of the optimal discriminator $f^\star_{\alpha_{g_{\theta}}}$ on the generator's parameters are discarded.
+This is because the discriminator is, in practice, considered to be independent of the generator in the alternating optimization between the generator and the discriminator.

-Since $\nabla_x \app{c_{f^\star_{\alpha}}}{x} = \app{\nabla_x f^\star_{\alpha}}{x} \cdot \app{c'}{\app{f^\star_{\alpha}}{x}}$, and as highlighted e.g.\ by \citet{Goodfellow2014} and \citet{Arjovsky2017a}, the gradient of the discriminator plays a crucial role in the convergence of training.
+Since $\nabla_x \app{c_{f^\star_{\alpha}}}{x} = \app{\nabla_x f^\star_{\alpha}}{x} \cdot \app{c'}{\app{f^\star_{\alpha}}{x}}$, and as highlighted e.g.\ by \citet{Goodfellow2014} and \citet{Arjovsky2017a}, the gradient of the discriminator plays a crucial role in the convergence of GANs.
 For example, if this vector field is null on the training data when $\alpha \neq \beta$, the generator's gradient is zero and convergence is impossible.
-For this reason, the following sections are devoted to developing a better understanding of this gradient field when the discriminator is a neural network.
-In order to characterize the discriminator's gradient field, we must first study the discriminator itself.
+For this reason, this paper is devoted to developing a better understanding of this gradient field and its consequences on generator optimization when the discriminator is a neural network.
+In order to characterize this gradient field, we must first study the discriminator itself.